ernaz100/dragbased_motion_editing/README.md

    - Drag joints to modify poses
    - Use the timeline controls to play animations
    - Update poses using the "Update Pose" button
+   - Update animations by changing poses and adding the keyframes, then pressing Update Animation

 ## Development